-The RMS is integrated in to Board level decision making whereby the CRO, in addition to being a member of the Risk and Compliance Committee is also an active Board Member.
+The RMS is integrated into Board level decision making whereby the CRO, in addition to being a member of the Risk and Compliance Committee, is a regular attendee of Board meetings.
 Such arrangement ensures that Risk is well represented within the Board and hence decision making level.